 I think it is SO important to let others know of your gratitude for them and my husband is no different.
 I tell him often how thankful I am for him and how much I appreciate all he does for me, our kiddos, and his family and friends.

-Thanking him for going to work everyday to provide for our family, thanking him for all the jobs he does around our house to keep the roof from falling in, thanking him for taking time to be in the Word and prayer each day, thanking him for loving on our kiddos and tucking them in each night, thanking him for being a good friend and son, and thanking him for his service to our local body of believers are all things I don’t want to overlook as I’m expressing gratitude.
-Wives, be thankful and express it to your husband.
-They aren’t going to receive much thanks out in the world, so let them hear it from you!
+Thanking him for going to work every day to provide for our family, thanking him for all the jobs he does around our house to keep the roof from falling in, thanking him for taking time to be in the Word and prayer each day, thanking him for loving on our kiddos and tucking them in each night, thanking him for being a good friend and son, and thanking him for his service to our local body of believers are all things I don’t want to overlook as I’m expressing gratitude.
+Wives, be thankful, and express it to your husband.
+They aren’t going to receive many thanks out in the world, so let them hear it from you!